pypeit/PypeIt/doc/installing.rst

 specific to the version of the code used to install it.
 When you install local files, keep two things in mind:

- - The current cache system *does not* keep track of the original on-disk location of these files.
+#.
+The current cache system *does not* keep track of the original on-disk
+   location of these files.
 When you install these local files into the cache, the original file will remain (as long as you don't move/delete it yourself), and they will not be removed by ``pypeit_clean_cache``.

- - However, as far as the cache is concerned, these files are specific to a given PypeIt version.
-This means *you'll need to re-install them* when you upgrade PypeIt; otherwise, PypeIt will not recognize their existence in the cache.
+#.
+However, as far as the cache is concerned, these files are specific to a
+   given PypeIt version.
+This means **you'll need to re-install them** when you upgrade PypeIt; otherwise, PypeIt will not recognize their existence in the cache.
 We discuss upgrading :ref:`above<upgrade>`.